Charles Francis Greville: Personal life

 Greville never married, but had a liaison with Emma Hamilton for several years when she begged for his help after becoming pregnant with Sir Harry Fetherstonhaugh's child in 1782 and he rejected her.
 Greville took her in on condition that the child, Emma Carew, was fostered out, and Emma Hamilton became his mistress.
 He later helped to engineer her meeting and subsequent marriage to his uncle Sir William Hamilton, perhaps in an attempt to win his favour and also to clear the way for him (Greville) to finding a wealthy wife.

 He lived for years in a house he had built facing Paddington Green, then a village on the outskirts of London, not far from the house in which he had installed Emma and her mother.
 He kept Romney's paintings of Emma on the walls of his house until his death.
 There he indulged his passion for gardening in a large garden provided with glasshouses in which he grew many rare tropical plants, aided by his connection with Banks, and managed to coax Vanilla planifolia to flower for the first time under glass, in the winter of 1806–07.
 His contributions to the herbarium assembled by Sir James Edward Smith are preserved by the Linnean Society of London.
 The Australasian genus Grevillea is named in his honour.

 In the latter part of his life he lived at Warwick Castle.
 Greville died on 23 April 1809, aged 59.

 Recognition

 Grevillea, a diverse genus of about 360 species of evergreen flowering plants in the family Proteaceae, is named after him, due to his role as a patron of botany and co-founder of the Royal Horticultural Society.
-Greville Island, in the South Island of New Zealand, was named to honour his memory by Francis Barrallier, in 1820.
+Greville Island, in Australia, was named to honour his memory by Francis Barrallier, in 1820.

 Greville plays a role in Susan Sontag's 1992 novel The Volcano Lover, about Sir William Hamilton.